-Guests in a hypervisor system can share memory regions through which they can pass
+Guests in a hypervisor system can use shared memory to pass

 data to each other or to the hypervisor host.